MasonStooksbury/Free-Games/README.md

 Literally just a script that is automatically ran via Windows Task Scheduler or Cron that logs into the Epic Games Store website and grabs the free games for the week.
 I've tested it on Windows, but there isn't any reason it wouldn't work on Linux as well.
 Just change the top line from `#! python3` to `#!/usr/bin/python3` and it should be fine.

-Another shout-out to [@ergoithz](https://github.com/ergoithz) and their amazing function that finds the xpath for a given BeautifulSoup object.
+Big shout-out to [@ergoithz](https://github.com/ergoithz) and their amazing function that finds the xpath for a given BeautifulSoup object.
 These updates wouldn't be possible without it!
 Check out their super-helpful function here: https://gist.github.com/ergoithz/6cf043e3fdedd1b94fcf

 Another *huge* shout-out to [@SonOfDiablo](https://github.com/SonOfDiablo) for creating and providing their awesome PowerShell script for installing geckodriver on Windows!
 Now you don't have to follow all the steps mentioned before.
 Just install the PowerShell script, and run it.
 This will: download and install the latest geckodriver for the correct architecture, install it, and add it to your path if it isn't already there: automagically!
 Find the script here: https://gist.github.com/SonOfDiablo/81f3d610295c69c777b512e4da90393d